 ES Search Tool

 The ES Search tool allows you to perform full Elasticsearch queries from the dotCMS backend.
-To open the ES Search tool select System -> ES Search.
+To open the ES Search tool select Dev Tools -> ES Search.

 The ES Search tool requires that you specify queries using Elasticsearch JSON query syntax.
 You may limit the results of your query to only display Content which is Live on your site by checking the Live box.